 Brian Perillat has been manager at Canfax since April 2010.
 Brian grew up on a mixed farming operation near Duck Lake, Sask., and continues to be involved with the family farm.
 Prior to joining Canfax, Brian worked as a livestock production economist with Alberta Agriculture and spent more than four years working with MNP as a farm management consultant.
 Brian worked on farms and stations in Australia and New Zealand, and has spent time on farming operations in north and west Africa.

 A grain marketing expert, Brian was a grain buyer and marketing advisor for two different firms before going independent in 2016.
 He has a diploma in agriculture finance and a degree in agribusiness from the University of Manitoba, and is committed to helping farmers make informed and strategic decisions to improve the bottom line of their farms.

 Curtis Weber comes from Battleford, Sask., where he has been inspiring and influencing change in safety behaviours across Canada and the U.S. for over 10 years.
-Working in safety as a trainer, consultant, officer and speaker following a near fatal workplace incident, Curtis has been able to develop a unique way of challenging audiences to change the way they perceive safety.
-Curtis believes that before we can develop or change a safety culture, first we must understand and influence human behaviours towards safety.
+Working as a trainer, consultant, safety officer and speaker following his near-fatal workplace incident, he’s developed a unique way of challenging audiences to change the way they perceive safety.
+Curtis believes that before we can develop or change a safety culture, first we must understand and influence human behavior.

 Dr. Amir Georges Sabongui has worked closely with some of Canada’s largest corporations to develop and implement organizational leadership solutions, crisis response and mental health training programs.
 His passion is developing long-term relationships with organizational clients to improve cohesion and engagement, helping teams reach optimal performance and inspiring employees to achieve their full potential.
 He is a director at the Alpha Medical Clinic and SOS (Sabongui Organizational Solutions).